7 Household Items That Should Never Be Flushed Down the Toilet

 | Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-Many "flushable" wipes do not disintegrate easily and can lead to clogs in your pipes.
+Yes, many "flushable" wipes don’t necessarily break down quickly and can lead to clogs in your pipes.

-No. Baby wipes should not be flushed down the drain since they are not able to dissolve quickly and could cause obstructions.
+No. Baby wipes should never be flushed into the toilet since they won’t dissolve easily and can cause blockages.

-No. Paper towels are thicker than toilet paper and will not break down with the same ease, resulting in potential clogs in the plumbing system.
+No. Paper towels are more dense than toilet paper, and they aren’t broken down as quickly, causing possible clogs in the plumbing system.

 What about medications?
-Should I flush them down the toilet?
+Can I flush them into the toilet?

-No. Medical treatments can cause a contamination of our waterways, which is why it’s essential to dispose of the drugs in a proper manner, by bringing your medications to the designated drop-off point.
+No. Medical treatments can cause a contamination of our waterways.
+Therefore, it’s crucial to dispose of them in a safe manner by taking your medications to the designated place for drop-off.

-If you find yourself dealing with the problem of a blocked drain, don’t be afraid to contact our professional plumbing services by calling Adelaide Blocked Drains Plumbing .
-We can help you unblock blocked drains and drain clearing CCTV drain inspection, and pipe relining services to ensure that your home remains free from issues with drainage.
-Call us today to schedule an appointment.
+If you find yourself dealing with a blocked drain, don’t be afraid to contact our professional plumbing assistance by calling Adelaide Blocked Drains Plumbing .
+We offer unblocking blocked drains, drain clearing, CCTV drain inspection and pipe relining services to ensure your home is not impacted by plumbing issues.
+Call us today for an appointment.

 Additional Information